Creating an external S3 data source

 cluster-id

 : Cluster ID.
-You can get it with a list of clusters in the folder.access-key
+You can get it with the list of clusters in the folder.access-key

 ,secret-key